The 7 best ways to lose weight, according to science

 Whether you use a digital tool like the WW app, or a written log, research has found that recording what you eat can be valuable.
 “This is one of the strongest evidence-based ways to facilitate weight loss,” Williams Khmelev says.
 For example, one study published in the Journal of the Academy of Nutrition and Dietetics, found that women who kept food journals over the period of a year lost about four per cent more weight than those who didn’t.
 The method you choose is ultimately up to you, but tracking your food can make a real difference.

 4. Be as active as possible

 Life and work have a funny way of making it hard to exercise, but if you want to lose weight and keep it off, activity can really help.
-When combined with eating better, increasing your activity levels can lead to 20 percent greater weight loss than changing your eating habits alone.
+When combined with eating better, increasing your activity levels can lead to 20 per cent greater weight loss than changing your eating habits alone.
 And research confirms that physical activity is the single best predictor of who keeps weight off and who doesn’t.
-It could be why the NHS currently recommends at least 150 minutes of moderate-intensity aerobic exercise a week, as well as strength training at least twice a week.
+It could be why the Australian government Department of Health currently recommends accumulate 2½ to 5 hours of moderate intensity physical activity each week.

 5. Try to get more sleep